astronomer/docs/astro/manage-astro-executors.md

 ### Known limitations

 - Tasks take longer to start and this causes task latency.
-- Cross-account service accounts are not supported on Pods launched in an Astro cluster.
-To allow access to external data sources, you can provide credentials and secrets to tasks.
 - PersistentVolumes (PVs) are not supported on Pods launched in an Astro cluster.
 - The `pod_template_file` argument is not supported on Pods launched in an Astro cluster.
-If you use the `pod_template_file` argument, customized values are overridden when they are required by Astronomer and your tasks will fail.
+If you use the `pod_template_file` argument, the DAG is rejected and a broken DAG error message appears in teh Airflow UI.
 Astronomer recommends using `python-kubernetes-sdk`.
 See [Astro Python SDK ReadTheDocs](https://astro-sdk-python.readthedocs.io/en/stable/).

 ### Prerequisites